-As a Sqn Ldr, Martin joined the F3 Operational Evaluation Unit as Flight Commander, and at the same time became a member of the Battle of Britain Memorial Flight, displaying the Hurricane Mk II and Spitfire Mks II, V, IX and XIX in the 2001 and 2002 seasons.
+As a Sqn Ldr, Martin joined the F3 Operational Evaluation Unit, and at the same time became a member of the Battle of Britain Memorial Flight, displaying the Hurricane Mk II and Spitfire Mks II, V, IX and XIX in the 2001 and 2002 seasons.
 After achieving over 2000 hours on the F3, Martin was posted to the J5 Division of the UK Permanent Joint Headquarters where he was responsible for operations and contingency planning for the South Atlantic, Cyprus and other overseas bases.

-As the first Deputy ISTAR Force Commander, Martin designed, formed, and then led the new ISTAR Force HQ, responsible for the capability development, staff oversight, and integration of RAF Air ISTAR output, and for Air Safety and Availability management of RAF ISTAR platforms.
-During his tour, he oversaw the establishment of the first UK-based Reaper Sqn to double UK Reaper output, and supported the successful introduction to service of the UK Rivet Joint Aircraft and supporting systems.
+As the first Deputy ISTAR Force Commander, Martin designed, formed, and then led the new ISTAR Force HQ, responsible to the Force Commander for the capability development, staff oversight, and integration of RAF Air ISTAR output, and for Air Safety and Availability management of RAF ISTAR platforms.
+During his tour, he oversaw the establishment of the first UK-based Reaper Sqn, and supported the successful introduction to service of the UK Rivet Joint Aircraft and supporting systems.

 In Jun 2015, Martin was deployed to Kandahar Air Base in Afghanistan as Commanding Officer of 904 Expeditionary Air Wing with responsibility for the operational output of the Wing’s core enabling services, and of the Tornado GR4, Tactical Imagery Intelligence Wing, and Tactical Air Transport Detachments.
 Martin also acted as Senior UK Airman and UK Force Protection lead at Kandahar, and was responsible for the redeployment of 904 Expeditionary Air Wing and its Force Elements as UK operations at Kandahar came to a close.
 On his return to the UK, Martin was posted to HQ Air as Deputy Assistant Chief of Staff for Combat Air Capability Delivery, deputizing for the Assistant Chief of Staff and directly managing the Defence Operational Training Capability (Air) Programme.